Isabelle Ranger

 The assessment helps precisely identify the symptom's origin and use tailored techniques, such as neurodynamic mobilization, to improve the nerve's tolerance to movement and reduce radiating pain.

-Common reasons for consultation
+Common reasons for seeking medical advice

-In-depth evaluation and second opinion
+Comprehensive evaluation and second opinion

 It is common to have received several different explanations or not to have found a satisfactory answer to a persistent problem.
 A thorough evaluation allows for a structured review of the case and an analysis of elements often overlooked during initial consultations.